Traveling to St. Petersburg

 Flying to Tampa Bay

-Tampa International Airport (TPA) routinely makes the lists of the best airports in the United States, and with non-stop flights to more than 90 cities, there’s a good chance you’ll find an easy flight to the Sunshine State.
+Tampa International Airport (TPA) routinely makes the list of the best airports in the United States, and with non-stop flights to more than 90 cities, there’s a good chance you’ll find a convenient flight to the Sunshine State.
 As much as anyone can “love” the hustle and bustle of flying, you’ll enjoy TPA, which features a hub-and-spoke design, so you’re only fighting your way through security at your specific terminal rather than with the entire airport population.

-While TPA is almost always your best option to fly into the region, don’t dismiss the much smaller St. Pete-Clearwater Airport (PIE).
-It’s a hub for Allegiant Air, with non-stop flights from nearly 60 cities, many of them smaller, which might be more convenient for you depending on where you live.
+While TPA is almost always your best option to fly into the region, don’t immediately dismiss the much smaller St. Pete-Clearwater Airport (PIE).
+It’s a hub for Allegiant Air, with non-stop flights from 62 cities, many of them smaller, which might be more convenient for you depending on where you live.
 Sun Country also flies to PIE from Minneapolis, and there are often seasonal flights to the airport from Canada.
-It’s less than a 20-minute drive to Tropicana Field.
+It’s a 20-mile trip from PIE to downtown Tampa, and should take about 30-40 minutes, depending on traffic.

-Orlando International Airport (MCO) is a good 2.5-hour drive from St. Petersburg, so while it doesn’t make sense for a baseball-only visit, if you’re looking for a combo baseball/theme parks vacation, it is much larger than TPA so you might find more convenient or cheaper flights into Orlando.
+Orlando International Airport (MCO) is a good 90-mile drive from Tampa.
+While it doesn’t make sense for a baseball-only visit, if you’re looking for a combo baseball/theme parks vacation, it is much larger than TPA, so you might find more convenient or cheaper flights into Orlando.

 Transportation from airports to hotels